 “I don’t follow insurance companies.”

 I gave up after about a quarter of the book because it’s so consistently badly written.
-If you see any Grisham revisionism articles, don’t believe them.
-Read something else.
+If you read any Grisham revisionism articles, don’t believe them.
+Choose something else.
 The collected works* of Elmore Leonard are a fine place to start.

-* This is no longer a figure of speech: the Library of America is in fact collecting his works and publishing them, as the link shows.
+* This is no longer a figure of speech: the Library of America is collecting and publishing Leonard’s works, as the link shows.